-Given that the video is not suitable for subtitles, a transcription is provided below.
+Given that this video is not suitable for subtitles, a transcription is provided below.

 In 1801, the Irish parliament was abolished and the Act of Union came into force.